 Our Lady of the Rosary Rectory

-Wait outside in that warm Esplanade air with clouds of Mid-City locals who swear by Lola’s paellas and fideuas (an angel-hair pasta...
+Enjoy wine and conversation with crowds of Mid-City locals who swear by Lola’s paellas and fideuas (an angel-hair pasta variation on...

 1342 Moss St · interesting places nearby

 Built around 1834 as the home of Evariste Blanc, Our Lady of the Rosary Rectory exhibits a combination of styles characteristic of the region.
 The high-hipped roof and wraparound gallery seem reminiscent of West Indies houses but were actually the preferred styles of French Canadians who originally settled Bayou St John.
 However, it’s the house’s neoclassical details that make it obvious that this building is from a later period.
 Call the church to discuss visitation.